 Fights Dandruff and Scalp Irritation

-Shea butter has soothing qualities, which can help calm your scalp particularly if you experience ongoing dry scalp.
 Use a small amount of shea butter and, sectioning off hair, massage it into your scalp in a circular motion.
-If you suffer from dry hair which will make them dull or frizzy, you can also comb the shea butter through your hair and let it set in for up to an hour as pre-shampoo before shampooing.
+If you suffer from dry hair which makes it dull or frizzy, you can use shea butter for damaged hair.
+Comb the shea butter through your hair and let it set in for up to an hour as pre-shampoo before shampooing.
+Fighting dandruff and damaged hair is one of the many shea butter for hair benefits you cannot overlook!

-Smoothing Cream for Frizzy Hair
+Shea Butter for Frizzy Hair

 Coarse, dry, and frizzy hair is no match for shea butter.
 If your hair always tends to get frizzy once it’s dry or just feels more unmanageable than usual, just use shea butter to touch up problem spots.
 Try smoothing down flyaway hair strands, giving hair a healthy sheen, or taking your frizz halo down a notch with it.